 The aid recipient has maintained a minimum cumulative 2.0 GPA for undergraduates and 3.0 GPA for graduates, has completed at least 67% of all attempted coursework and has not exceeded the150% maximum time-frame required to obtain their degree or certificate.

 Financial aid recipients placed on suspension are not eligible for financial aid.
-Students in any of the following three categories are considered to have an academic status of financial aid suspension:

-- Students who reach or exceed the Maximum 150% Time-frame of their program will be placed on suspension.
+Students who reach or exceed the Maximum 150% Time-frame of their program will be placed on suspension.